-Landlords who don’t want to do all the work themselves often hire a resident manager (also called an apartment manager) to handle the day-to-day details of running an apartment building, such as dealing with repairs, showing and renting vacant units, and collecting rent.
+Landlords who don't want to do all the work themselves often hire a resident manager (also called an apartment manager) to handle the day-to-day details of running an apartment building, such as dealing with repairs, showing and renting vacant units, and collecting rent.
 As the name implies, a resident manager lives at the rental property.
-In some states and cities—California, for example—resident managers are required if an apartment building exceeds a certain size (16 or more units in California; nine or more units in New York City).
+In some states and cities—California, for example—resident managers are required if an apartment building exceeds a certain size (for example, 16 or more units in California).

 You should have a resident manager sign an employment agreement spelling out his or her duties and pay.
-Detailed guidance on how to hire a resident manager, including a sample employment agreement, can be found in Every Landlord’s Legal Guide, by Marcia Stewart, Ralph Warner, and Janet Portman (Nolo).
+Detailed guidance on how to hire a resident manager, including a sample employment agreement, can be found in Every Landlord's Legal Guide, by Janet Portman and Marcia Stewart (Nolo).

 Resident managers (also called apartment managers) are employees of the landlords who hire them.
 This is so, whether they are paid a regular salary or are compensated wholly or partly with reduced rent.
 Not a single court decision or IRS ruling has ever held otherwise.
 (PLR 8128117.)
 All of the tax rules for hiring employees apply to resident managers, but there are a couple of special rules you need to know about.